AI-Me

 }

-This way, AI-Me acts as the discovery layer, and schema.org provides depth.
+This way, AI-Me acts as the discovery layer and schema.org provides depth.
 Agents use AI-Me for quick orientation and can follow the related links for richer data when needed.
+Search engines continue to use your schema.org markup as before.